durrantlab/autogrow4/tutorial/tutorial_description.txt

     This can be used in conjunction with any of the predefined reactions sets (ie ClickChem, robust_rxns, all_rxns), but this requires that all functional groups used by those reaction libraries have a .smi file contained within the custom complimentary_mol_directory

     We strongly recommend thoroughly checking that each molecule in each library matches the intended functional group.
     If a ligand does not match the inteded functional group the reaction will fail and it will slow the process of mutant creation.

+    We provide a script to check Complimentary molecule libraries at: autogrow4/utility_scripts/test_complimentary_mol_library.py
+        A tutorial is provided in the Utility Scripts section of this document

     THERE MUST BE ONE ENTRY PER FUNCTIONAL GROUP.
 NAMES ARE CAP SENSITIVE.